tytydraco/yessleep/out/The_scariest_night_I_had_to_work_as_an_electrician_horror_story.md

 If you are taking the time to read these words, please know that your willingness to read this story is greatly appreciated.
-It truly means the world to me that you have invested your time and attention to do so.
+It truly means the world to me that you have invested this much time and attention to do so.

 I would like to take this opportunity to inform you that I am currently working on developing even more stories like this one.
-I would like to show my appreciation for your support by letting you know that you don't owe me anything.
-All I ask is that you help me spread the word about my channel.
+I would like to show my appreciation for your support by letting everyone know that no one owes me anything.
+All I ask is that you consider helping me spread the word about my channel once it's started.

-I’ll be reading these on my own true crime podcast channel as well.
+I’ll be reading these on my own true crime podcast YouTube channel.
 If you liked the story, I hope that you will keep returning to read future stories that I create.
 I strive to create unique content that is informative, entertaining and spooky, so that you can enjoy it as much as I do.